This course is open for applications

 Pro Bono Unit

-You will have a valuable opportunity to engage in Pro Bono through your degree, volunteering your time to help the local community.
-Supervised by academics and practitioners, you will work on cases and provide legal advice through projects such as: The Innocence Project, Elderlaw, the UWE Street Law Programme and schools mentoring scheme.
+Supervised by academics and practitioners, you'll work on cases and provide legal advice through projects such as Legal Advocacy Support Project, Elderlaw, the UWE Street Law Programme and Bristol Musicians Advice Service.

-UWE Law Society
+UWE Bristol Law Society

 Careers / Further study